pdgetrf/fw_intern_2022/docs/Nodes & Pods Setup.md

 Default region name [None]: --[your default region, for example us-west-2]-- Default output format [None]: text
 ```
-Then, run the following command to get the aws from root directory
+Then, run the following command to get the aws from root directory to the EdgeMaterials folder
 ```bash
 cp -r ~/.aws/ ./
 ```